BranTurner/Kirby-Laravel-Starter/README.md

 ### Blade Templating

 There is a simple plugin that allows you to use `.blade.php` files for Kirby templates and snippets.
 These files should be put in their respective directories within `resources/views`.

+### Weirdness

+- If Kirby's helpers are imported normally within Composer, they cannot override Laravel's global helpers.
+This causes a few errors.
+To combat this I've used `funkjedi/composer-include-files` which autoloads files before anything else.
+- Laravel seems to use the global `e()` helper for views, so overriding this with Kirby's `e()` causes problems.
+As a hack-y workaround, I import `app/helpers.php`, which defines `e()` as Laravel's implentation, before loading the Kirby helpers...
+I know.